-Your visit will feel a bit different to what you’re used to as we’ve been busy making some changes to keep our guests, colleagues and animals safe.
+Your visit will feel a bit different to what you’re used to so here is some information about the changes we’ve been making to help keep you safe.
 We’ve put together this guest guidance and more detailed FAQs for you to become familiar with before your visit so when you arrive at the zoo, you can focus on having a great day out!

-Please don’t visit if you or anyone you’ve been in contact with has symptoms of coronavirus.
+Please don’t visit us if you or anyone you’ve been in contact with has symptoms of coronavirus.

 All payments are by card only and we’d really appreciate you using contactless, now with £45 limit, wherever you can.

-Our summer brick adventure SUPERSIZED! is on display until 1 November 2020.
-Guests will be 'shrunk' on arrival before meeting toy brick models SUPERSIZED to eye-popping proportions including a three-metre tarantula and a towering red spitting cobra.
+Our toy brick adventure SUPERSIZED! is now on display until 21 February 2021.
+Guests can explore an amazing display of toy brick models SUPERSIZED to eye-popping proportions including a three-metre tarantula, a colourful kingfisher and a towering red spitting cobra.

 Please bring a face covering with you to make sure you can access all areas of the zoo.
 You will be required to wear a face covering when you visit our gift shop, Coffee Shop, Café Graze and in all indoor spaces at the zoo.

 You'll see there are plenty of new hand sanitising stations around the park as well as sinks in all toilets and other areas so please make use of them.

 Please don't stay too long at one enclosure so everyone can see the animals - we don't want to encourage crowding.
 Keep left on the wider paths and follow the new one-way routes on narrow paths.

 You’ll see us cleaning a lot more but please help us by avoiding touching fences, windows, signs and exhibits.